Blood Sucking Freaks: Censorship

-Troma executive Lloyd Kaufman submitted the film to the Motion Picture Association (MPA) for American release in 1981, but the organization refused to grant the film an R-rating in its full-length cut.
+Troma executive Lloyd Kaufman submitted the film to the MPAA for American release in 1981, but the organization refused to grant the film an R-rating in its full-length cut.
 According to Kaufman, the association approved only 54 minutes of the film.
-Troma proceeded to release the film in its full cut with the R-rating label, which led the MPA to sue Troma for copyright infringement on the grounds of utilizing the unapproved ratings label.
+Troma proceeded to release the film in its full cut with the R-rating label, which led the MPAA to sue Troma for copyright infringement on the grounds of utilizing the unapproved ratings label.
 The suit was ultimately settled after Troma was mandated to issue a public apology which was published by The Hollywood Reporter.

 Critical response

 Blood Sucking Freaks received largely negative reviews from critics, and as of 2023, holds a 29% approval rating on the review aggregator Rotten Tomatoes, based on 7 reviews.
+It is considered to be one of the most controversial films of all time by Filmsite.org.

 TV Guide panned the film, awarding it 0/4 stars calling the plot "flimsy" and "[an] exercise in total gross-out".

 Rob Wrigley from Classic Horror.com stated in his review on the film, "If anything makes it tolerable, it is that it is presented as comedy rather than tragedy.
 Unfortunately, it falls flat far more than it amuses.
 One could complain about the misogyny of it all.
 Or its willingness to offend everyone possible.
 Or even the vibrant, sardonic performances of the principals.
 But that is giving the film more credit than it deserves".
 Wrigley also criticized the film's acting.

 Scott Weinberg from eFilmCritic.com panned the film stating in his review, "When people use the term 'bottom of the barrel', they often forget about the UNDERSIDE of the barrel, which is where poorly-made dreck like this belongs.
 It offers absolutely NOTHING in the way of entertainment, and I think you're a cruel little nutcase if you talk someone else into seeing it," also calling it "The nastiest, filthiest and just about WORST thing you will EVER SEE".

 The Encyclopedia of Horror says "the film is deliberately tacky and tongue-in-cheek (but distasteful enough nonetheless), in the spirit of Herschell Gordon Lewis."
 The book reports the film was the subject of a campaign by Women Against Pornography.

-It is considered to be one of the most controversial films of all time by Filmsite.org.